Closed formula for univariate subresultants in multiple roots: Introduction

-We need to extend the definition of $\SylM_{d,0}(A,B)(x)$ for any $d$.
-We succeed doing it at the cost of introducing confluent Schur polynomials $S_k^{(R)}(X)$, which are defined in \eqref{schg} for a multiset $X$ of length $r$, by removing a subset $R$ of $r-k$ rows in the confluent Vandermonde matrix of $X$ of size $k\times r$.
+\end{example} To extend the definition of $\SylM_{d}(A,B)(x)$ for any $d,$ we need to introduce confluent Schur polynomials $S_k^{(R)}(X)$, which are defined in \eqref{schg} below, for a multiset $X$ of length $r\leq k$, by removing a subset $R$ of $k-r$ rows in the confluent Vandermonde matrix of $X$ of size $k\times r$.